AbeHandler/SpringRA/README.md

 	- 2. It may be good to focus on the specific role of **algorithms** (recommendation algorithm or other kinds of algorithms, algorithm change, algorithmic governance/design, etc.).
 Tony thinks the role of algorithms in the governance/design/orchestration of digital platforms/communities is understudied.
 - **Phase 3**: Writing and discussion (4 weeks)
 	- Write up the work from the previous two phases.
+ 	- What are theory and review articles in MISQ?
+Blog post on this.
+Pull the recent ones.
+What are they doing?
 	- Something to consider for discussion: how do these big questions from reference disciplines, and known findings about specific affordances relate to ongoing conversations within IS.
 For example, within IS, there is a literature on recommendation systems.
 How do big questions about the attention economy and specific affordances of online systems introduce new questions for this research area?

 # Logistics